frankshearar/Home/Package-applicability.md

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0060.png)

+### Latest compatible version selected by default instead of latest available version
-Now consider the same search was performed in context of `App1` which is a UWP project with Target Platform Min version = 10.0.10586.
-By default, the **latest compatible version** of the package is selected, which in this case is v1.4.1.
+Now consider the same search was performed in context of `App1` which is a UWP project with target platform Min version of Windows 10 November Update (10.0 Build 10586).
+By default, the **latest compatible version** of the package is selected, which in this case is v1.4.1 because that was the last version of the package where 10.0.10586 was supported.

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0070.png)

-The expanding the version combobox reveals all available versions and, at a glance, the user can see which version are supported.
-Additionally, if the author has released several new versions since the last compatible version, this might motivate the user to move to a newer platform version.
+Expanding the version dropdown reveals all available versions and, at a glance, shows which version are supported.

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0080.png)

 ![](https://github.com/NuGet/Home/blob/dev/resources/PA/PA_0090.png)